xianfengyuan/simplebank/README.md

-A CRUD project in golang
+A CRUD project in golang using postgres as database

 To create new table in DB:
 migrate create -ext sql -dir db/migration -seq add_sessions